scottsfarley93/DesignChallengeData/readme.md

 	* Genus
 	* Extra -- an extra taxonomic field that describes another layer of hierarchy (e.g., sub-phylum, sub-class) at some point in the taxonomy

-Because plant species have multiple taxonomies based on which literature they are published in, and due to variations in extinct species, the raw hierarchy (as listed in the database) is given for the plant species.
+##PollenMap.csv
+Designed only for the plant species, this file shows the method of aggregation to get to the higher taxa given in this dataset.
+While there is no way to deconstruct (go to a higher level of identification in the taxonomic tree), this data may be interesting to those working with the plant data.
+Fields:

+	* ID: The taxa id (not useful)
+	* taxon: The taxon that has been subsumed
+	* MappedTaxon: The new name for the higher level taxa given in the dataset.

 Data Fields
 -----------
 Both the csv and the shapefiles contain the same fields.
-Both the mammal and plant taxa have the same field names.
 Not all fields will be populated for each taxon, however, every taxon should have, at a minimum, spatial (x/y) coordinates and a value for that taxon at that location.
 Most records also include an age (or min/max ages given dating uncertainty) and some include the depth where the species was found.
 NOT ALL RECORDS IN A SINGLE TAXA FILE CONTAIN THE SAME VARIABLES.
 This is especially important for mammal species, where some records report the presence/absence of a species, while other report the minimum number of individuals (MNI) found at that site, while still others report the number of specimens present (NISP).
 It is recommended that you ensure that you are using the same variable unit when comparing across taxa.
-Other attributes that may be difficult to compare across are different [age types] (https://en.wikipedia.org/wiki/Before_Present): Radiocarbon Years B.P., Calendar years B.P, etc.
+Other attributes that may be difficult to compare across are different [age types] (https://en.wikipedia.org/wiki/Before_Present): Radiocarbon Years B.P., Calendar years B.P, etc. however, for this exercise you may assume that all ages are comparable.

-Fields:
+Mammal Fields:

 	* siteID:  This is an integer field that represents the site identifier as specified by the database we used to obtain the data.
 It is not essential, however, for the intrepid data explorer, it can be used to link specimens at single sites in a more exact way than say, a spatial join.
-	* siteName: The textual name of the site where the specimen was found or the core taken.
+	* siteName: The textual name of the site where the specimen was found.
 	* lng: The longitude (x-coordinate in WGS1984) of the specimen).
 This is the mean of the bounding box longitudes.
 	* lat: The latitude (y-coordinate in WGS1984) of the specimen.
 This is the mean of the bounding box latitudes.
 	* latN: The northern coordinate of the bounding box of the site
 	* latS: The southern coordinate of the bounding box of the site
 	* lngE: The eastern coordinate of the bounding box of the site
 	* lngW: The western coordinate of the bounding box of the site
-	* taxaGroup:  The group to which this taxa belongs, either vascular plants or mammals
+	* taxaGroup:  The group to which this taxa belongs
 	* taxonName: the scientific name of the taxon
 	* value: The value of the record for that taxon at that space-time location
 	* variableUnit: The unit in which the value is measured